 ¼ cup grated Parmesan Cheese

 3 slices stale Rye Bread, crumbled and buttered

 Preheat oven to 350 degrees.

-Place crumbled stale rye bread in a pan with ~1 tbsp of butter and cook over medium heat until lightly toasted.
+Place crumbled stale rye bread in a pan with ~1 tablespoon of butter and cook over medium heat until lightly toasted.
 Remove breadcrumbs from heat and set aside.